YEOWEIHNGWHYELAB/2D-Self-Driving-Car-Python3/README.md

 # 2D_Self_Driving_Car_Python_3

+This application is far from perfect and have some issues that has yet to be solved...
+(Read the To-Do List)

 This is a Deep Reinforcement Learning application specifically Deep Q-Learning.
 Ensure that your python interpreter is 3.7 or later.
 There are many python libraries required to run this application: numpy, math, matplotlib, pygame, os, random, pytorch.